 6 × 10-8/M kelvins,

 so only for very small black holes would this radiation be significant.
 Still, the effect is theoretically very interesting, and folks working on understanding how quantum theory and gravity fit together have spent a lot of energy trying to understand it and its consequences.
 The most drastic consequence is that a black hole, left alone and unfed, should radiate away its mass, slowly at first but then faster and faster as it shrinks, finally dying in a blaze of glory like a hydrogen bomb.
-However, the total lifetime of a black hole of M solar masses works out to be
+But the total lifetime of a black hole of M solar masses works out to be

 1071 M3 seconds